 With all gigs cancelled, we had to rely on the income from Spotify streams.
 It works out about 0.4 american cents per stream or a whole 4 cents if someone plays all 10 tracks.
 So we probably burned through all my royalties boiling the kettle for a cuppa on day one on the site 😉

-Fortunately, I’d started taking on some remote freelance and contract work over the last few months and it was going well.
-The Digital Nomad lifestyle appeals!
-With uncertainty around how long lockdown would last and when we might be able to travel, I thought I may as well start looking.
+With uncertainty around how long lockdown would last and when we might be able to travel, I thought I may as well start looking for freelance and contract work.
 I was lucky to find a great project to work on, with a really nice team.
 Really enjoying it 🙂

 Obviously, there is still uncertainty, even as businesses start to open up and travel restrictions are easing.
 I was gutted to miss the Sabar blues festival in Hungary in early July – looks like they had an awesome time.
 I really don’t want to miss any more bookings – so we’re getting ready now to travel to southern Sweden for a return visit to a cool beach bar and venue for a show on August 6th.
 Hopefully, all will go smoothly!